runjp777/developer-examination/frontend.md

 1. Website must developed by using above structure
 2. Website must developed by using HTML, JavaScript, CSS
 3. Website must developed by using existing template styles and scripts
+4. Other plugins, Allowed!
-4. All of response must be JSON Object type
+5. All of response must be JSON Object type

 ## Webiste